 Implications for policy

 The findings in this report highlight the inequities in healthy dietary habits among New Zealand children and the impact of food insecurity and deprivation on the food and drink children consume.
 They point to the need for policy action and programmes to address the range of socioeconomic factors that influence the extent to which people, including children, can eat well.
-There is also a need for regular nutrition surveillance..
+There is also a need for regular nutrition surveillance.

 Interpretation notes